Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 When to Apply for Apprenticeship

-Before applying for an apprenticeship, you must find a sponsor to supervise your apprenticeship.
-The supervisor must:
+Before applying for an apprenticeship, you must find a apprentice teacher to supervise your apprenticeship.
+The apprentice teacher must:

 • hold a current Delaware license as a Cosmetologist, Master Barber, Barber, Nail Technician, Electrologist or Aesthetician.